 where the sum is taken over all primes p.
 Each term represents a wave with frequency log p and amplitude 1/โp.

-We analyze the interference pattern produced by H(s) for various values of ฯ:
+The interference pattern produced by H(s) varies with ฯ:

-This implies that the harmonic cancellation structure is only symmetric and balanced when ฯ = 1/2.
+This suggests that the harmonic structure achieves its natural balance along ฯ = 1/2.

-Lemma 1: For sufficiently many primes, the amplitude of H(s) reaches a local minimum only when ฯ = 0.5.
+Observation 1: For sufficiently many primes, the amplitude of H(s) reaches its local minimum when ฯ โ 0.5.

-Proof: Each wave in H(s) contributes according to its amplitude and phase.
-Only at ฯ = 0.5 do all wave contributions align such that the destructive interference produces minimum resulting amplitude.
-Empirical data and analytic behavior of the operator support this claim.
+Argument: Each wave in H(s) contributes according to its amplitude and phase.
+Near ฯ = 0.5, these contributions align so that destructive interference minimizes the overall amplitude.
+Numerical experiments and analytic considerations within the framework support this behavior.

-Theorem: The non-trivial zeros of ฮถ(s) correspond to the values of s where H(s) vanishes, and these only occur when ฯ = 0.5.
+Hypothesis: The non-trivial zeros of ฮถ(s) correspond to values of s where the harmonic operator approaches amplitude minima, which occur along ฯ = 0.5.